 Learn how to relax

-Techniques such as meditation, deep breathing exercises and mindfulness can help melt away stress.
+Techniques such as meditation, deep breathing exercises and mindfulness can help make too much stress at work a thing of the past.
 Start by taking a few minutes each day to focus on a simple activity like breathing, walking or enjoying a meal.
 The skill of being able to focus purposefully on a single activity without distraction will get stronger with practice and you’ll find that you can apply it to many different aspects of your life.

 Stress, in the right context, can be a strong driver for productive working.
 Focusing on these simple steps may be the key to your ability to cope with and utilise stress in the workplace.

-If we can help you with this or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.
+If we can help your organisation deal with too much stress at work or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.